rebcabin/tangledown/README.md

 - Let's write README.md for human reasoning and understanding, that is, _top-down_ instead of _bottom-up_.
 Let's help readers understand the big picture before overwhelming them with implementation details.

-- -Let's create a tool to suck the code out of README.md and rearrange it on disk in some other, usually _botton-up_ order required by build tools.
+- Let's create a tool to suck the code out of README.md and rearrange it on disk in some other, usually _botton-up_ order required by build tools.

 I just described a kind of [Literate Programming](https://en.wikipedia.org/wiki/Literate_programming), a method of software documentation invented by [Donald Knuth](http://amturing.acm.org/award_winners/knuth_1013846.cfm).
 Knuth wrote MetaFont and TeX in literate style.
 Those are two of the most important programs ever written.
 In a blatant appeal to authority and celebrity, doesn't that mean Literate Programming is good enough for everyone?

-This here document, the one you're reading right now, is, itself, a Literate Program.
-Because our documentation language is Markdown, we'll call this instance _Literate Markdown_.
-This here README.md that you're reading right now contains all the source for the Literate-Markdown tool called _tangledown.py_, with all its documentation, all presented in narrative style, like a mathematical theory.
+This here document, README.md, the one you're reading right now, is, itself, a Literate Program.
+Because our documentation language is Markdown, we'll call the language of this document _Literate Markdown_.
+This here README.md that you're reading right now contains all the source for the Literate-Markdown tool called `tangledown.py`, with all its documentation, all presented in narrative style, like a mathematical theory or story.

 _Tangledown.py_ pulls or _tangles_ code out of any Markdown document, not just this one (README.md).
-The verb "tangle" is traditional in the Literate-Programming community.
-You might think it really means "untangle," because the Markdown document is all tangled up from the point of view of build tools.
-But Knuth thinks it's the other way around: he prefers the human's point of view.
+The verb "tangle" is traditional in Literate Programming.
+You might think it should be "untangle," because the Markdown document is all tangled up from the point of view of build tools.
+But Knuth prefers the human's point of view.
 The Markdown document contains the code in the _correct_ order --- the order for human reasoning and understanding, and the build tools need the code all tangled up in some other, essentially arbitrary order.

-If we need something _more_ powerful than Tangledown, say to produce publishable LaTeX and PDF files, we'll go back to [org-mode](http://orgmode.org/) and [org-babel](http://orgmode.org/worg/org-contrib/babel/) in emacs (or [spacemacs](http://spacemacs.org/) for you VIM users), which are best-of-breed, classical Literate Programming tools.
-But Markdown is good enough for Github, and thus for most open-source.
+If we need something _more_ powerful than Tangledown, say to produce publishable LaTeX and PDF files, we'll go back to [org-mode](http://orgmode.org/) and [org-babel](http://orgmode.org/worg/org-contrib/babel/) in emacs (or [spacemacs](http://spacemacs.org/) for you VIM users).
+Those are much more powerful, best-of-breed, classical Literate-Programming tools.
+You have to learn some emacs to use them, and that's an insurmountable barrier for many people.
+Markdown is good enough for Github, and thus for most open-source.

 ## HOW TO RUN THIS: